I’m going to let you in on a secret:

 - Migrating to a new URL structure (high risk)

-- To finish updating older content
+- To finish updating older content with what I learnt from the SEO analysis

 - Further increasing site speed with mobile in mind